AGCoL

 Resize Track Drag bottom of track Position mouse at bottom of track (resize cursor appears), hold down left mouse button, and move mouse.

-Scroll Track Mouse wheel Position mouse over track and use mouse wheel to scroll up/down the track.
+Scroll One Track Mouse wheel Position mouse over track and use mouse wheel to scroll up/down the track.

-Position mouse in the hit space to scroll up/down both tracks.
+Scroll Both Tracks Mouse wheel Position mouse in the hit space to scroll up/down both tracks.

-Popup of partial set of filters Right mouse button Position mouse over track (for sequence filter) or white space between tracks (for hit filter), and click right mouse button.
+Popup of partial set of filters Right mouse button Position mouse over track area (for sequence filter) or white space between tracks (for hit filter), and click right mouse button.

 Sequence Filter